Jerry Lewis: Paramount films and filmmaking

+Lewis was also somewhat active in television.
+NBC released him from a long-term contract in 1960; the official reason given was that Lewis was devoting more time to his motion pictures.
+A more probable reason was the difficulty in finding a weekly television vehicle for Lewis.
+(NBC did announce two series in development, "Permanent Waves" and "The Comedy Concert.")

-Lewis appeared in The Wacky World of Jerry Lewis, Celebrity Golf, The Garry Moore Show and Tashlin's It's Only Money (1962), then guest hosted The Tonight Show during the transition from Jack Paar to Johnny Carson in 1962 and his appearance on the show scored the highest ratings thus far in late night, surpassing other guest hosts and Paar.
-The three major networks began a bidding war, wooing Lewis for his own talk show, which debuted the following year.
+Lewis's TV appearances were usually guest shots.
+He appeared in The Wacky World of Jerry Lewis, Celebrity Golf, The Garry Moore Show, The Soupy Sales Show, It's Only Money (1962) and guest hosted The Tonight Show during the transition from Jack Paar to Johnny Carson in 1962, and his appearance on the show scored the highest ratings thus far in late night, surpassing other guest hosts and Paar.

-Lewis then directed, co-wrote and starred in the smash hit The Nutty Professor (1963).
-A parody of Dr. Jekyll and Mr. Hyde, it featured him as Professor Kelp, a socially inept scientist who invents a serum that turns him into a handsome but obnoxious ladies man.
+The three major networks began a bidding war, wooing Lewis for his own talk show.
+Lewis then directed, co-wrote and starred in The Nutty Professor (1963).
+A parody of Dr. Jekyll and Mr. Hyde, it featured him as Professor Kelp, a socially inept scientist who invents a serum that turns him into a handsome but obnoxious ladies' man.
 It is often considered to be Lewis's best film.
-It was selected for preservation in the National Film Registry in 2004.
-The film inspired a franchise, which has included a 1996 remake starring Eddie Murphy in the title role and a stage musical adaptation.

-In 1963, he had a cameo role in It's a Mad, Mad, Mad, Mad World (1963) and fully starred in Tashlin's Who's Minding the Store?
-(1963).
-He also hosted The Jerry Lewis Show, a lavish 13-week, big-budget show which aired on ABC from September to December in 1963.
+In 1963, he had a cameo in It's a Mad, Mad, Mad, Mad World (1963), fully starred in Who's Minding the Store?
+(1963) and hosted The Jerry Lewis Show, a lavish 13-week, big-budget show which aired on ABC from September to December in 1963.
+Lewis next starred in The Patsy (1964), his satire about the Hollywood star-making industry and The Disorderly Orderly (1964), the only film executive produced by Lewis and his final collaboration with Tashlin.

-Lewis next starred in The Patsy (1964), his satire about the Hollywood star-making industry, The Disorderly Orderly (1964), his final collaboration with Tashlin, appeared in a cameo on The Joey Bishop Show and The Family Jewels (1965) about a young heiress who must choose among six uncles, one of whom is up to no good and out to harm the girl's beloved bodyguard who practically raised her.
-All six uncles and the bodyguard were played by Lewis.
+Following a cameo on The Joey Bishop Show, he starred in The Family Jewels (1965) about a young heiress who must choose among six uncles, one of whom is up to no good and out to harm the girl's beloved bodyguard who practically raised her.
+The six uncles and the bodyguard were all played by Lewis.

-In 1965, Lewis was interviewed on The David Susskind Show, then starred in Boeing Boeing (1965), his last film for Paramount, based on the French stage play, in which he received a Golden Globe nomination; an episode of Ben Casey, an early dramatic role; The Andy Williams Show; and Hullabaloo with his son Gary Lewis.
-In 1966, after 17 years, and with no explanation, Lewis left Paramount and signed with Columbia Pictures where he tried to reinvent himself with more serious roles.
+In 1965, Lewis went on The David Susskind Show, starred in his final Paramount-released film Boeing Boeing (1965), in which he received a Golden Globe nomination, then guest appeared on Ben Casey, The Andy Williams Show and Hullabaloo with son Gary Lewis.
+Lewis left Paramount in 1966, after 17 years, as the studio was undergoing a corporate shakeup, with the industrial conglomerate Gulf + Western taking over the company.
+Gulf + Western, scrutinizing the balance sheets, noted the diminishing box office returns of Lewis's recent pictures and did not renew his contract.

+Columbia and other projects

+Undaunted, Lewis signed with Columbia Pictures, where he tried to reinvent himself with more serious roles and starred in a string of new box-office successes: Three on a Couch (1966), also during this period, he appeared in Way...Way Out (1966) for 20th Century-Fox, then The Big Mouth (1967), Don't Raise the Bridge, Lower the River (1968) and Hook, Line & Sinker (1969).